All About Drone

-- Commercial Drones: These drones are used for various professional purposes, such as aerial photography, videography, surveying, mapping, agriculture, inspections, and more.
+- Commercial Drones: These drones user for various professional purposes, such as aerial photography, videography, surveying, mapping, agriculture, inspections, and more.
 They are often equipped with advanced features and high-quality cameras.

-- Delivery Drones: Designed for logistics and transportation, delivery drones are used by companies to transport packages and goods over short distances.
-They are being tested for various applications, including e-commerce deliveries and medical transport.
+- Delivery Drones: Designed for logistics and transportation, delivery drones use by companies to transport packages and goods over short distances.
+They are test for various applications, including e-commerce deliveries and medical transport.